 A northern expedition to take in the changing spectrum of fall foliage may be the most obvious entry on this list, but it doesn't make the experience of a leaf-peeping tour any less magical.

-We'll start the obvious.
-Wear a pair of pants—whether that's jeans or yoga pants—that you consider to be the most comfortable, because you may be confronted with traffic on the way to the most popular of leaf-peeping destinations, no matter how rustic and rural the surroundings.
+We'll start with the obvious.
+Wear a pair of pants—whether that's jeans or yoga pants—that you consider being the most comfortable, because you may be confronted with traffic on the way to the most popular of leaf-peeping destinations, no matter how rustic and rural the surroundings.
 Make sure that you’re layering, as temperatures in the fall can swing dramatically.
 For the top layer, you should of course consider a flannel shirt, because no other article of clothing so communicates the idea of fall.
-In case it happens to grow chilly at night, be sure to have either a cotton sweater of a fleece jacket on hand.
+In case it happens to grow chilly at night, be sure to have either a cotton sweater or a fleece jacket on hand.
 Also think about bringing along a hat, gloves, and a scarf.
 You never know when things might become a bit chilly, and it’s better to be prepared.

 So you've committed to spending a long weekend at some charming, family-run bed and breakfast in Vermont, Maine, New Hampshire, or some other state beloved for its changing fall foliage and abundance of maple syrup.
-You've made a great choice.
+You have made a great choice!

-Bed and breakfasts, and the towns that surround them, are never formal affairs, so you should have no problem adopting a pair of jeans and a flannel shirt as your uniform while you explore the town.
-In case it gets a little cold, you might want to have a fleece jacket or turtleneck within reach.
+Bed and breakfasts, and the towns that surround them, are never formal affairs, so you should have no problem adopting a pair of jeans and a turtleneck as your uniform while you explore the town.
+In case it gets a little cold, you might want to have a fleece jacket and a hat within reach.